briolive/weekend-sql-to-do-list/INSTRUCTIONS.md

 [x] Create basic HTML for to-do app including input field and submit button for new tasks [x] Source in all scripts, install Express and PG
-[x] Create SQL database and table for to-do list items

-[] Update database.sql file with all CREATE-TABLE queries
+[x] Create SQL database and table for to-do list tasks [x] Update database.sql file with all CREATE-TABLE queries [] In client.js, create POST request to send new tasks to the server [] In server.js, create tasksRouter.post to take in new task and push it into the table [] In client.js, create GET request that gets contents of to-do list and displays the tasks on the DOM [] In server.js, create app.get that sends the tasks to the client [] Source in pool.js
+  [] Set up GET to receive info from database
+  [] Set up POST to add to database and append DOM properly []

 **Here are the specific components for the challenge:**